AsumanK/Supermarket-Data-Analysis/README.md

 # Supermarket-Data-Analysis

-Contents
+# Contents
 1. Problem statement
-2. Hypothesis generation
+2. Questions to answer
 3. Getting the system ready and loading the data
-4. Understanding the data
-5. Exploratory data analysis (EDA)
+4. Exploratory data analysis (EDA) using Pandas Profiling
--	Univariate analysis
--	Bivariate analysis
+5. Answers to questions